Hylian/hylian.github.io/index.md

 I'm an Electrical and Computer Engineering student at Carnegie Mellon University.

-My main interests are Embedded Systems, Digital Design, and Reverse Engineering.
+My main interests are Embedded Systems, Digital Design, and IC Design.

 Projects
 ========